-So now you may be wondering, what is the difference between dating and being in a relationship?
-Dating can be an adventure that involves casual sex and fun, but a relationship is a more serious and romantic affair.
+So what is the difference between dating and being in a relationship?
+Dating can be an exciting adventure that involves casual sex and fun, but a relationship is a more serious and romantic affair.
 Dating doesn't imply exclusivity, but a relationship is based on loyalty.
-There's more love than lust in a relationship and being your “stupid careless self” is OK.
+There's more love than lust in a relationship and it's okay to be your “stupid careless self”.
 Let's now review the differences between dating and being in a relationship.

 When two people are dating, they go out to find out if there is a possibility for them to enter into a serious and committed long-term relationship with each other.In the former, both of you have agreed not to date anyone else besides each other, while in the latter, you have decided to take things seriously and move forward to staying together or being alone together.
 It starts with the online texting stage, the first date and then deciding if one wants to continue with this or not.
 Even if you're the type of person who knows whether or not they want to continue seeing someone after the first date, it can be an awkward balancing act between showing your feelings and trying to play it cool.
 Exclusively going on dates means that you and your partner have talked about your future and have agreed to go out just for the time being.